magicznyleszek/boilerplate-phaser/README.md

 To do:

-1. Create naked HTML for game
-2. Go through the Klocki game and universalize the file
+1. Go through the sample game, cut down and universalize the code
-3. Update phaser.min.js and check the code
+2. Update phaser.min.js and check the code